Destiny Vaeao: New Jersey Generals

-Vaeao was drafted by the New Jersey Generals of the United States Football League in the 24th round of the 2022 USFL Draft.
+Vaeao was drafted by the New Jersey Generals of the United States Football League in the 24th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on April 22, 2022, due to a quadriceps injury.
 He was moved back to the active roster on May 6.

 Vegas Vipers

 The Vegas Vipers selected Vaeao in the second round of the 2023 XFL Supplemental Draft on January 1, 2023.
+He was activated from the team's reserve list on April 14, 2023.
+He was removed from the roster after the 2023 season.